Yilin-Yang/covid-3d-printing-mi/README.md

 ## Where do I donate?

+**I recommend donating to [Operation Face Shield](https://www.facebook.com/groups/1123320618008506/)**.
+They're among the largest volunteer organizations for making and distributing 3D printed PPE, they have several drop-off points (most in Ann Arbor, but also in neighboring cities), and they have a far-reaching distribution network (mostly in Michigan, but there's a pilot in the group who can make plane deliveries.
+Outside of Southeast Michigan, Operation Face Shield has sent shipments to the Upper Peninsula, Nebraska, and the Navajo Nation, among others.

-**If you're 3D printing ear savers, then it would actually be helpful if you could send them to me.** I've set up an [ear saver request form](https://forms.gle/NtTunTbEoFRqz1C7A) for individuals and small groups, but I actually blew through my entire ear saver stockpile after the first night of the form being open.😅 Shoot me a  DM
+**If you're 3D printing ear savers, then it would also be helpful if you could send them to me.** I've set up an [ear saver request form](https://forms.gle/NtTunTbEoFRqz1C7A) for individuals and small groups, but I actually blew through my entire ear saver stockpile after the first night of the form being open.😅 Shoot me a  DM